antitree/go-pillage-registries/README.md

 In the [example directory](example/) there is an example of an image which Docker image that is a server that has a secret.

+## Acknowledgments
+* Thanks to @jmakinen-ncc the original author of NCC Group's go-registry-pillage
+* @jonjohnsonjr: For the idea around the whiteout file feature (and writing Crane)